dentinger/LeagueManager/README.md

 Overview
 --------
-Ingesting large amounts of data in any databse is difficult and there are few good resources for testing loading techniques in NOSQL databases.
+Ingesting large amounts of data in any database is difficult and there are few good resources for testing loading techniques in NOSQL databases.
+To help investigate different loading strategies in different Graph database technologies, we have decided to model the relationships of the ever popular SportsBall teams.

 How to use
 ----------